ThePhoenix77/fractol/README.md

 ## Contributing
 I welcome contributions to this project!
 Please refer to the CONTRIBUTING.md file for guidelines on submitting pull requests.

-This README provides a basic understanding of the fractol project.
-Feel free to explore the code and experiment with different functionalities!